syntest-framework/syntest-solidity/README.md

   }
 ```

-> This assumes that both projects are in the same super-directory
+> This assumes that both projects are in the same super-directory.

 ## Usage